 - Complaint Procedure under the Elementary & Secondary Education Act of 1965

-Our schoolwide programs use Title I funds to provide additional support to the entire educational program of the school.
-We currently have 26 Title I Schoolwide schools and 1 Targeted Assistance school.
+Our schoolwide programs use Title I, Part funds to provide additional support to the entire educational program of the school.
+We currently have 25 school all of which are Title I Schoolwide schools.

 Title I Part D - Neglected and Delinquent Children